Portobello Mushroom Bacon Burgers are extremely juicy, delicious, and healthy. The ultimate paleo meal that’s low in carbs and high in protein.

 - Blueberry Banana Cinnamon Pancakes (Vegan, Gluten-Free, Paleo)

-When avoiding salt and heavy carbs, you’ll notice a difference right away – how you feel, how you look, and ultimately having more energy and confidence.
+When avoiding heavy carbs like bread, you’ll notice a difference right away–how you feel, how you look, and ultimately having more energy and confidence.
 Don’t be fooled by the meat in this recipe because it’s packed full of protein to fuel your body.

 Just remember to eliminate the dairy (no cheddar cheese for topping), skip the ketchup (mustard is a great paleo alternative), and make sure the bacon has no added sugar or salt.